thecartercenter/agent-inbox-TCC/README.md

    - Ensure all required fields are present in your interrupt objects
    - Verify the types of all fields match the schema
    - Check that response handling matches expected types
-   - Check you're sending a single `HumanInterrupt` object inside a list to the `interrupt` function
    - Check you're extracting the first object from the response list returned by the `interrupt` function